 Buying Real Estate in Koh Samui

-Koh Samui along with other prime destinations in Thailand is
+Koh Samui along with other prime destinations in Thailand.

-RE/MAX Island Real Estate can take care of your rental or purchase needs on Koh Samui.
-After an attentive assessment of your budget and knowing your can property goals we can offer practical advice for the areas in Koh Samui that best suit you.
+RE/MAX will take care of your rental or purchase for sale needs on Koh Samui.
+After an attentive assessment of your budget and knowing your can property goals we can offer practical advice for sale in the areas in Koh Samui that best suit you.
 We can assist in finding you a rental property while you search for your perfect home, condo or investment property.

 There are many options for property purchase, lease & rental on Koh Samui.
-Below are links to our Condo Buyers Guide.
+Below are links to some of our properties for sale and for rent at our Condo Buyers Guide.

 If you’re moving to Koh Samui with your children, you’ll most probably want to send them to either a private school or to one of the international schools available, rather than to a public school which may be overcrowded and will teach primarily in Thai.